roncoleman125/charlie/README.md

 Card has various methods to inquire about itself, like its value, whether it is a face card (J, K, Q), an Ace, etc.

 ACard is the "animated" analog of Card.
 It is a subclass of Sprite.
 ACard objects move around the table and have front and back faces.
 They are in many way more sophisticated than a Card.
 The key things to know about ACard are ACard constructs itself from a Card, has a home position on the table, and a current position on the table.
 ACard relentlessly seeks its home from its current position by following a Euclidean straight line.
 This what gives the impression of "card motion" on the table.

+### IAdvisor
+This plugin monitors the player and when a play discrepancy is detected, it issues a warning.
+For instance, suppose we have Ace vs. 10+6.
+The Basic Strategy says hit.
+However, if the player presses stay, IAdvisor offers advice to hit.
+However, IAdvisor only needs to give the advice.
+IAdvisor does not have to deal with the user interface or how to render the advice.
+That's the job of Charlie.
+The properties files, charlie.props, as with the other plugins declares the implementation of IAdvisor with the charlie.advisor property.
+Again, you must specify the fully qualified concrete class name.
+IAdvisor receives the player's hand and the dealer's up-card.
+IAdvisor has to analyze these and return a response that are in the Play enum:

+HIT
+STAY
+DOUBLE_DOWN
+SPLIT
+NONE

+If IAdvisor cannot be loaded for some reason, the default is no advice.

 ### IBot
 You specify Huey and/or Dewey bots in the charlie.props file with the keys charlie.bot.huey and charlie.bot.dewey respectively.
 The key must declare the fully qualified concrete class names.